YashdalfTheGray/talks/assistant/notes.md

 ## Components involved

 As mentioned above, we'll connect smart devices in our house to GitHub's Hubot project and then use slack to ask Hubot questions which will get us access to the data in a more conversational way than just a dashboard on the web or a readout display.
-Over the next few sections, we'll look at these pieces in detail and put it all together to ulitmately achieve conversational user experience like Jarvis.
+Over the next few sections, we'll look at these pieces in detail and put it all together to ultimately achieve conversational user experience like Jarvis.

 ## IoT